-Databases created by Crimson 3.0 can be opened directly by Crimson 3.1 by changing the file type selection in the bottom right-hand corner of the File Open dialog box.
-When you come to save the database, Crimson will note that the file must be saved in Crimson 3.1 format and will ask you where you wish to save it and under what name.
-The new name will typically be the old one with the cd3 extension replaced with cd31.
-Crimson 3.0 databases may also be opened via the File Import command, which essentially performs the same operation but without any need to change the selected file type.
+Databases created by Crimson 3.0 or Crimson 3.1 can be opened directly in Crimson 3.2 by changing the file type selection in the bottom right-hand corner of the File Open dialog box.
+When you come to save the database, Crimson will note that the file must be saved in Crimson 3.2 format and will ask you where you wish to save it and under what name.
+The new name will typically be the old one with the extension replaced with cd32.

-If you open or import a Crimson 3.0 database that was designed for a product not supported by Crimson 3.1, you will be asked to which device you wish to convert the file.
+If you open an earlier database that was designed for a product not supported by Crimson 3.2, you will be asked to which device you wish to convert the file.
 You may be offered several options, depending on which products are best capable of supporting the display resolution of the original device.